 - Over here, you will get a see a history of the printed documents.
-Plus, you can check the date and time, and task category of the printed document from here.
+Plus, you can check the printed document’s date, time, and task category from here.

 2. PaperCut Print Logger

-You can use PaperCut Print Logger for viewing print history on Windows 10.
+You can use PaperCut Print Logger for viewing print history on Windows PC.
 It is a free print logging software.
 There are multiple reasons to use this application.
-For instance, it can be used to view the time of print, the name of the user who printed, the total number of pages, document names, and titles, and so on.
+For instance, you can use it to view the time of print, the name of the user who printed it, the total number of pages, document names, and titles, and so on.

 To use PaperCut Print Logger, follow the below steps: